limneos/classdump-dyld/readme.md

 Licence
 -----------

-classdump-dyld is Copyright (c) 2013 Elias Limneos, licensed under GPLv3.
+classdump-dyld is free of use, Copyright (c) 2013 Elias Limneos, licensed under GPLv3.

 Environment